 - Topping: Strong oregano flavor and tomato paste in the soup.
 You can add other Greek toppings like red onion, black olives, and feta cheese.

 - Cooking Method: Bake in an olive oil-seasoned pan.
 Put a lot of olive oil on the bottom to fry.

 - How to eat: Cut the pizza into triangle slices and serve.

-The California style is different from the rest because it has no significant distinction between the crust and toppings.
+The California style differs from the rest because it has no significant distinction between the crust and toppings.
 That is because the California style includes many other recipes for pizza.

 The concept comes from the California Pizza Kitchen, a restaurant chain.
-Chef Ed LaDou, the head pizza chef in 1970, came up with over 250 different recipes when he was experimenting.
+Chef Ed LaDou, the head pizza chef in 1970, came up with over 250 different recipes while experimenting.

 Some of the standard toppings include red pepper, ricotta, and mustard.

-To order pizza in California, you will need to go to a high-end restaurant.
+To order pizza in California, you must go to a high-end restaurant.
 Only in California will you get a pizza topped with caviar.